allanclloyds/.dotfiles/README.markdown

 # 5l's .dotfiles

+## Attribution

+*I've tried to provide attributions on everything that's not mine; if you see something not properly attributed, please let me know.
+Like most dotfile collections most of the stuff here has been culled from a variety of sources over a long period of time; certainly a lot longer than I've been using Git to manage it all.*

 ### Symlinks & Control Characters in Github

 Github doesn't display symlinks very well; they look like ordinary files